educostadev/Designing-Hexagonal-Architecture-with-Java-SpringBoot/README.md

 ### Domain
 In the Domain hexagon, we assemble the elements responsible for describing the core problems we want our software to solve.
-Entities, Value Objects, Services, Specifications are DDD concepts you can apply here.
+Entities, Value Objects, Services, and Specifications are DDD concepts you can apply here.

 ```
   ┌─────────────────┐